klaftertief/email_newsletters/readme.md

 - Senders (required)

-	- Item (required: one; optional: multiple)
+	- item (required: one; optional: multiple)

 		Most of the sender attributes should be self-explanatory.

 		While the `return-path` option may be useful from time to time, you should be careful with this - if the return path's domain does not match your SPF record's domain, your SPF record won't do any good to your SPAM score...

-- Recipient Groups (required)
+- Recipients (required)

-	- Item (required: one; optional: multiple)
+	- group (required: one; optional: multiple)

+		Every recipient page defines a recipient group!
+(If more than one, you will be able to select the recipient groups for a newsletter on your entry edit page.)

 		- ID

 			If the group ID is missing, the group can not be saved.

-		- page id
+		- page-id

-		- get
+		- url-appendix

-			You may provide an additional GET string here (which must start with a '?' sign).
+			You may provide an additional string here (which may contain param syntax which is probably never needed) to be appended to the URL.
 This is very useful to handle several recipient groups with just one Symphony XML page using datasource filtering.

 		- entry node
 		- name node (must be a child node of the entry node)
 		- email node (must be a child node of the entry node)
 		- additional nodes

+			Additional nodes may be be used for "search and replace"" operations (e.g. to build personalized opt-out links in emails)

-- Content Pages (required)
+- Content (required; must hav at least one child)

-	- Newsletter HTML page (optional)
+	- HTML page (optional)

-		A Symphony page which contains the newsletter's HTML content (based on your entry data).
+		Symphony page which contains the newsletter's HTML content (based on your entry data).
 See above.

+		- page id

+		- url-appendix

+			You may provide an additional string here (which may contain param syntax) to be appended to the URL.
+This allows datasource filtering using IDs or entry titles.

-	- Newsletter TEXT page (optional, but recommended)
+	- TEXT page (optional)

-		A Symphony page which contains the newsletter's TEXT content (based on your entry data).
+		Symphony page which contains the newsletter's TEXT content (based on your entry data).
 See above.

+		- page id

+		- url-appendix

+			You may provide an additional string here (which may contain param syntax) to be appended to the URL.
+This allows datasource filtering using IDs or entry titles.

 - Search Strings (optional)